Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 Components
 ++++++++++

-The next set of metadata associated with a block are the components.
+The next set of metadata associated with a block are the **components**.
 Each block can have 0 or more components, that should be used to store metadata and information about symmetry operations or any kind of tensorial components.

 Here, we dont' have any components (the ``GeometricMoments`` representation is